ingresso-group/feather-demo/README.md

 There are also some imperative methods used to control the widget, that we can call either before or after initialising it:

 - selectSeatsByIdAndBlock ({ seat_id: string, seat_block: string })
+  > You can also pass an array of such seat objects to select multiple seats
 - zoomIn
 - zoomOut
 - resetChart